1/4 Zip Pullover Pockets: Chest, Side or No Pocket?

 This table is useful during early product planning.

-It helps buyers avoid choosing pockets only by habit.
 Instead, the pocket direction can be connected to the actual program.

 That is usually where better samples begin.